PritamPatil2603/upstage-mcp-server/README.md

      }
    }
    ```

-   Replace the following:
+   Replace:
-   - `/Users/username/.local/bin/uv` with the full path to your uv executable (find it using `which uv`)
+   - `/Users/username/.local/bin/uv` with the output of `which uv`.
-   - `/path/to/cloned/upstage-mcp-server` with the absolute path to your repository
+   - `/path/to/cloned/upstage-mcp-server` with the absolute path to your local clone.

-   > **Tip for macOS/Linux users:** If you're experiencing connection issues, using the full path to the uv executable is often more reliable than just `uv`.
-Find the path using `which uv` in your terminal.
+> **Tip for macOS/Linux users:** If connection issues occur, using the full path to your uv executable can improve reliability.

-4. **Once above steps are completed, please restart Claude Desktop**
+After configuring, restart Claude Desktop.

-## 🛠️ Available Tools
+## Available Tools

-The server exposes two main tools for AI models:
+The server exposes two primary tools for AI models:

 1. **Document Parsing (`parse_document`):**
-   - **Description**: Processes documents and extracts their content with structure preservation.
+   - **Description:** Processes documents and extracts content while preserving structure.
-   - **Parameters**:
+   - **Parameter:**
-     - `file_path`: Path to the document file to be processed.
+     `file_path` – the path to the document to be processed.
-     - `output_formats` (optional): Output formats (e.g., 'html', 'text', 'markdown').
-   - **Example Query to Claude:**
+   - **Example Query:**
-     > Can you parse this document located at "C:\Users\username\Documents\contract.pdf" and summarize its contents?
+     *"Can you parse the document at `C:\Users\username\Documents\contract.pdf` and provide a summary?"*

 2. **Information Extraction (`extract_information`):**
-   - **Description**: Extracts structured information from documents according to schemas.
+   - **Description:** Extracts structured information from documents based on predefined or auto-generated schemas.
-   - **Parameters**:
+   - **Parameters:**
-     - `file_path`: Path to the document file to process.
+     `file_path` – the document file path;
-     - `schema_path` (optional): Path to a JSON file containing the extraction schema.
+     `schema_path` (optional) – a JSON file with an extraction schema;
-     - `schema_json` (optional): JSON string containing the extraction schema.
-     - `auto_generate_schema` (default: true): Whether to automatically generate a schema.
+     `auto_generate_schema` (default true) – whether to auto-generate a schema.
-   - **Example Query to Claude:**
+   - **Example Query:**
-     > Extract the invoice number, date, and total amount from this document at "C:\Users\username\Documents\invoice.pdf".
+     *"Extract the invoice number, date, and total from `C:\Users\username\Documents\invoice.pdf`."*

+## Output Files

+Processed outputs are saved at:

+- **Document Parsing Results:** `~/.upstage-mcp-server/outputs/document_parsing/`
+- **Information Extraction Results:** `~/.upstage-mcp-server/outputs/information_extraction/`
+- **Generated Schemas:** `~/.upstage-mcp-server/outputs/information_extraction/schemas/`

-## 🔧 Troubleshooting
+## Troubleshooting

 ### Common Issues

-- **API Key Not Found:**
+- **API Key Missing:**
-  Ensure your Upstage API key is correctly set in environment variables or the `.env` file.
+  Ensure that your Upstage API key is set in the environment variables or in a `.env` file.
 - **File Not Found:**
-  Verify that the file path is correct and accessible to the server.
+  Double-check the file path for correctness and accessibility.
 - **Server Not Starting:**
-  Check if you've activated the virtual environment and installed all dependencies.
+  Verify that your virtual environment is activated and all dependencies are installed.

-### Checking Logs
+### Log Files

-Claude Desktop logs can be found at:
+For troubleshooting, view the server logs at:

-- **Windows:** `%APPDATA%\Claude\logs\mcp-server-upstage-mcp-server.log`
+- **Windows:**
+  `%APPDATA%\Claude\logs\mcp-server-upstage-mcp-server.log`
-- **macOS:** `~/Library/Logs/Claude/mcp-server-upstage-mcp-server.log`
+- **macOS:**
+  `~/Library/Logs/Claude/mcp-server-upstage-mcp-server.log`

-## 🤝 Contributing
+## Contributing

 Contributions are welcome!
-Please feel free to submit a Pull Request to enhance the project or add new features.
+If you wish to enhance the project or add new features, please fork the repository and submit a pull request.
+For major changes, please open an issue first to discuss what you would like to change.

-## 📄 License
+## License

 This project is licensed under the MIT License.
 ```

+---